shockscript/spec/src/classes.md

 ## Events

-The class, in convention when either extending `EventTarget` or implementing `IEventTarget`, may define possibly dispatched events through using multiple `Event` meta-data.
+The class, in convention when either extending `EventTarget` or implementing `IEventTarget`, may define possibly emitted events through using multiple `Event` meta-data.

 ```
 /**